 But despite the thorn lodged in her heart at the sight of the crying girl, Coral remained silent.
 She turned around and headed back toward the gymnasium, all joy having drained from her.
 She had no comfort to offer Tamara.
 It was all being spent on her own problems.

-Four months was a long while for a twelve-year-old.
-Having served her time, Coral decided she did not like public school one bit.
+Four months was a long while for a twelve-year-old, close enough to eternity.
+Coral had decided she did not like public school one bit.
 As she made her way out into the crowded hall, she was stricken by the smell.
 It was no physical odor; it was a psychic stench, a stink of indifference and veiled animosity.
 Deep down, she knew she did not belong among the laughing and screeching crowds of her peers.
 She was different from them.
 She was weighed by burdens the rest of the children were unencumbered by.
 Between hemophilia and hemomancy, Coral couldn’t allow her attention to lapse for even a moment.
 While the rest of the students were laughing and jeering and mocking one another, she was struggling to stay afloat.